Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 ### Document Actions

 Document actions are actions that are applied to a single document.
 There are a couple ways to select a document action.
 One method is to open the document in the document viewer and select one of the actions below the header.
-Another way is to select the row for the document and either right clicking on the row or clicking on the Action dropdown above the table.
+Another way is to select the row for the document and either right-clicking on the row or clicking on the Action dropdown above the table.
 For these two scenarios, you may see different lists of actions.
 The lists depend on the context by which the action was accessed.
 Below is a list of all possible document actions you can perform.

 #### **Start Workflow**